-Work on the Mantos Blancos Concentrator Debottlenecking Project ("MB-CDP") is expected to commence during the third quarter of 2019, once financing has been finalized.
+Work on the Mantos Blancos Concentrator Debottlenecking Project ("MB-CDP") is expected to commence by the end of 2019, once financing has been finalized.
 The MB-CDP project should increase processing capacity at the concentrator by approximately 70%.
 The key environmental permits are in place.